Reviews, Best Prices, Comparisons, Expert Buying Guides

 Advanced Sensor Technology:

-1. Infrared Sensors: Infrared sensors are commonly used to detect obstacles such as furniture legs, walls, and other objects in the robot’s path.
-These sensors emit infrared light and measure the reflection off nearby surfaces, allowing the robot to accurately gauge distances and navigate around obstacles without bumping into them.
+Infrared Sensors: Infrared sensors are commonly used to detect obstacles such as furniture legs, walls, and other objects in the robot’s path.
+These sensors emit infrared light and measure the reflection off nearby surfaces which allows the robot to calculate distances and move around obstacles without making contact.

 Top Contenders: